Chemmad

-Chemmad is a town and commercial hub of Tirurangadi in the Malappuram district of Kerala, India.
+Chemmad is a rapidly growing commercial hub and the administrative headquarters of the Tirurangadi Taluk in the Malappuram district of Kerala, India.
+Located approximately 7 km east of the Parappanangadi railway station, it features amenities like the HiLITE Countryside Mall, local tourist spots, and the Darul Huda Islamic University.

 Geography

 Chemmad is located approximately 7 km east of Parappanangadi railway station and falls under the jurisdiction of the Tirurangadi Police Station.